astramieri/oci-foundations/docs/virtual_cloud_network.md

 A **Virtual Cloud Network** (VCN) is a private software defined network in Oracle Cloud.
 It's used for secure communication.
 It lives in an OCI region.

+A VCN is a virtual, private network that you set up in Oracle data centers in a single OCI region.
+It resembles a traditional network, with firewall rules and specific types of communication gateways that you can choose to use.
+A VCN spans all the availability domains in the region.

 ## VCN Address Space

 VCN has an **address space** (IP addressing range).
 You take that range and break it down into smaller networks which are called *subnetworks*.
 And these subnetworks are where you would instantiate your compute instances.